A Rare Dutch Chart of Southeast Asia, Australia and the Indian Ocean

 The chart appeared in Van Keulen's rare Maritime Atlas, which was intended for use at sea by the mariners of the Dutch East India Company (VOC).
 Printed on thick paper to withstand the elements, it is one of the best and most important working charts of the period.

-The chart covers the coast of Africa to New Guinea, and from North to South, Mongolia, Korea, Japan, the Philippines to Australia, horizontal and vertical graticules, two decorated compass roses, rhumblines, decorative figurative cartouches, one with the title, the other with the colophon, elephant, and galleons.
+The chart covers the coast of Africa to New Guinea, and from North to South, Mongolia, Korea, Japan, Philippines to Australia, horizontal and vertical graticules, two decorated compass roses, rhumblines, decorative figurative cartouches, one with the title, the other with the colophon, elephant and galleons.

 The depiction of Australia is in the classical post-Tasman configuration, depicting the state of exploration in the region up to 1680.